We are proud to share stories about the important community work being done by our grant partners.

 In 2011, the Medica Foundation awarded Catholic Charities a $30,000 grant to support the TRC program.
 Since then, the program has seen resounding success and expanded its outreach.
 In the years to come, the TRC program will expand to the new Dorothy Day Center — now under construction in St. Paul.
 The TRC program has exceeded expectations, and helped support a countless many on their road to recovery.
 By taking things case-by-case, they truly make a difference.

-Read an incredible story about one man's journey through the TRC program.
+Read about one man's journey through the TRC program

 Range Mental Health Center, Inc. Mobile Crisis Response Team